ctdk/knife-goiardi-reporting/README.md

 is a --status option that may be used as well to limit the rows returned to runs matching that status.
 Acceptable values are 'started', 'success', and 'failure'.

-`knife runs show` has one  parameter run id.
+`knife goiardi runs show` has one  parameter run id.
 It will return that specific run details.

-* `knife runs show bobsnode 30077269-59d0-4283-81f6-8d23cbed3a7a` - returns details
+* `knife goiardi runs show bobsnode 30077269-59d0-4283-81f6-8d23cbed3a7a` -
-about that specific node run
+returns details about that specific node run.

 ## License